ajvillegas/vagabond/README.txt

 = Does this theme support any plugins? =

-Vagabond includes support for Infinite Scroll in Jetpack.
+Vagabond includes support for Infinite Scroll in Jetpack and it integrates with the Breadcrumbs Trail plugin.

 == Changelog ==